 Michigan GED Transcripts and Diploma

-To obtain your official GED transcript in Michigan, you can use DiplomaSender.
+To obtain your official GED transcript in Michigan, you can use DiplomaSender, a trusted resource for Michigan GED verification.

-This service allows you to request and manage your transcripts online.
+This service allows you to request and manage your Michigan GED Transcripts and Diploma online.
 To access DiplomaSender, you must first log in to your GED account.

 Once logged in, you can view your test scores, order diplomas and transcripts, and track your historical and current scores for each test series.